 How to Successfully Grow Cauliflower

-- Start seeds for cauliflower indoors 6 weeks before the last spring frost if grown as a spring crop.
-If planted for a fall crop start seeds indoors up to 14 weeks before the first fall frost.
+- Start cauliflower seeds indoors up to 14 weeks before the first fall frost.

-- Plant seeds up to ¼ inch deep in compost-rich soil and keep moist.
+- Plant seeds up to ¼ inch deep and 12-24 inches apart in compost-rich soil.

 - When choosing transplants at the nursery, avoid ‘leggy’ transplants.
 Instead, look for compact green leaves on a short stem.